 Mark is also a member of the Robotic Industries Association (RIA) Board of Directors and participates in several industry standard development groups for robotics and machine safety.

 Jeff Pratt is Crown Equipment Corporation’s Senior Corporate Environmental Health & Safety Engineer.
 Since 2008, he is responsible for the development of Crown’s Global EHS programs.
 Over his 33 years of EHS experience, Jeff is not only a safety expert in his own right; participating in a wide variety of risk assessment assignments and conducting global auditing for Crown but he is also an expert Power Industrial truck trainer, EHS educator, and risk reduction professional.
-Jeff is the Vice Chair of the A3 15.08 Mobile Robotics Committee tasked with developing safety standards for Mobile Robots.
+Jeff is the Interim Chair of the A3 15.08 Mobile Robotics Committee tasked with developing safety standards for Mobile Robots.
 Jeff also actively participates on A3’s R15.06 committee, OSHA/NIOSH/A3 alliance, and ISO TC 299 WG3 committees.
 Prior to joining Crown, Jeff worked in the Recreational Vehicle industry in Material Handling leadership and held Environmental, Health, and Safety responsibilities and he has authored several safety and ergonomics articles.
 Jeff holds two college degrees; an Associate degree in Technical Studies from Wright State University (Design Engineering, Microcomputers, & Management) and a Bachelor of Science degree in B.A. / H.R. from Indiana Institute of Technology and is passionate about preventing injuries.

 Chief Operating Officer, Applied Manufacturing Technologies